Riley County assistance programs.

 There are a number of other non-profit agencies and charities to call in the Riley Kansas County region.
 Some of the other resources available to low to moderate income, the working poor, and unemployed include the following:

 Manhattan Salvation Army runs several rent and energy assistance programs.
-The primary one may be the Homeless Prevention.
+The largest is the thrift store, then there are basic needs (food, meals, clothes, etc.).
+The secondary one may be the Homeless Prevention.
 The service is a so called last resort resource for providing struggling people with rent help as well as heating and utility bill assistance.
 There are a limited number of emergency funds for varying expenses and needs as they may arise.
-(785) 539-9399
+Call (785) 539-9399, or more on Riley County Salvation Army.

 Shepherd's Crossing can offer qualified applicants utility, rent, medical and prescription assistance.
 Aid is for those in crisis.
 As a side note, this agency also provide referrals and budget counseling.
 So access debt reduction and foreclosure prevention type resources from this Manhattan Kansas non-profit.
 Call them at (785) 776-1470.